japanoise/gomacs/README.md

 ## Customization

 Emacs loads from ~/.gomacs.lisp on startup and executes the content of this file.
-Check out the Zygomys documentation for information on how the language works!
+Check out the Glisp documentation for information on how the language works!
 Some functions to get you started…

 - `(emacsbindkey arg1 arg2..)` - Bind arg1 (in standard Emacs C-\*/M-\* notation,